 Obtaining a divorce is the legal end to a marriage.
 It’s important to note that divorce does not finalise any parenting arrangements or property settlement.
-You would generally apply for a divorce after all parenting and/or financial matters have been resolved.
+You would generally apply for a divorce after all parenting and/or financial matters have been resolved, unless there’s an important or strategic reason to do so earlier.

 The divorce process is relatively straightforward and in fact, many people don’t engage lawyers to do their divorces unless there’s some complexity to their matter.